-SSL performance is determined by a number of factors, including hardware, Avi Service Engine scaling, and the ciphers and certificates used.
+SSL performance is determined by a few factors, including hardware, Avi Service Engine scaling, and the ciphers and certificates used.
 Performance can be broken down into three primary benchmark numbers:

 Scale Up Service Engine Hardware